-Admittedly, I’ve been adding alcohol to a lot of the desserts I’ve been making lately.
-From cupcakes to brownies to cookies (coming soon!), you might think it’s been getting a little out of hand.
 But is it?
-I mean, alcohol is the key ingredient in a lot of cooking and generally the alcohol all burns off and wouldn’t have any effect on you anyway.
+I mean, alcohol is the key ingredient in a lot of recipes and generally the alcohol all burns off and doesn't have any effect on you anyway.
 Right?
-Er, except for this ice cream.
+Er, except for this chocolate stout ice cream.

 And no, you don't have to wait for spring or summer to start making ice cream again.
 The beer has a warming effect, which makes this ice cream perfect for cold weather.
 I promise.

 This ice cream is so unique and fun and perfect for impressing your friends and family.